texas-district-11-outpost/texas-district-11-outpost.github.io/content/_index.md

 ![The Texas flag waving against a clear blue sky](/images/pete-alexopoulos-JFfDRKlI3hY-unsplash.jpg)

+# BREAKING NEWS

+On November 18, 2025, a three-judge panel determined that Texas's new U.S. Congressional Districts are most likely in violation of the law, and a temporary injunction was entered.
+That means that, as of right now, you are still going to be voting in your old (current) congressional district.

+However, the state of Texas has indicated it will appeal to the Supreme Court of the United States.
+Depending on how quickly the Supreme Court acts, this injunction could be stayed, which would put you back into your "new" district.

+Yes, this is confusing!
+Stay tuned here for updates, and read the [Texas Tribune article](https://www.texastribune.org/2025/11/18/texas-redistricting-ruling-lawsuit-el-paso-court-2026-midterms/) for more details.

 # WHO ARE WE?

 We are a group of Rattan Creek neighbors who want to raise awareness that our part of the neighborhood has been gerrymandered into what will become the new Texas U.S. Congressional District 11.
 [Sign up](/signup) here to keep informed!